 - Move assets are arbitrary user-defined types.
 Assets can be passed as arguments, returned from functions, and stored inside other assets.
 In addition, assets can flow freely across contract boundaries without losing their integrity thanks to Move's built-in resource safety 1 2 protections.

 Sui heavily leverages the Move data model for performance.
 Sui's persistent state is a set of programmable Move objects that can be updated, created, and destroyed by transactions.
 Each object has ownership metadata that allows Sui validators to both execute and commit transactions using the object in parallel with causally unrelated transactions.
 Move's type system ensures the integrity of this ownership metadata across executions.
 The result is a system where developers write ordinary Move smart contracts, but validators leverage the data model to execute and commit transactions as efficiently as possible.

 This is simply not possible with the EVM data model.
 Because assets are stored in dynamically indexable maps, a validator would be unable to determine when transactions might touch the same asset.
 Sui's parallel execution and commitment scheme needs a language like Move with the vocabulary to describe structured assets that can flow freely across contracts.
-To be blunt: even if we preferred the EVM/Solidity to Move, we could not use them in Sui without sacrificing the performance breakthroughs that make Sui unique.
+To be blunt: even if the community preferred the EVM/Solidity to Move, Sui could not use them without sacrificing the performance breakthroughs that make Sui unique.